brannn/homelab-foundations/docs/to-do/TEMPORAL_DEPLOYMENT_PLAN.md

 # Temporal Deployment Plan

-**Version**: 1.1
+**Version**: 2.0
 **Date**: 2025-07-17
-**Author**: Brandon Huey (with Augment Agent) **Status**: Draft
+**Author**: Brandon Huey (with Augment Agent) **Status**: Updated for CNPG Integration

 ## Overview

-This document outlines the deployment plan for Temporal workflow system in the homelab-foundations cluster using CloudNativePG (CNPG) operator for PostgreSQL backend and GitOps management via Flux.
-This plan follows the established homelab-foundations pattern of co-locating PostgreSQL instances with their applications.
+This document outlines the deployment plan for Temporal workflow system in the homelab-foundations cluster using the validated CloudNativePG (CNPG) operator for PostgreSQL backend.
+This plan leverages the production-ready CNPG foundation with a minimal PostgreSQL configuration optimized for homelab resource constraints while following the established co-located architecture pattern.

 ## Architecture